Post

 I started the process to be admitted to CU Boulder around October 2024.
 I got formally admitted in November.

-The real lesson is that I was so locked into one specific path, Georgia Tech’s OMSCS, that I almost missed a program that was arguably better suited to my goals.
+The real lesson is that I was so fixated on Georgia Tech that I almost missed a program that ended up being a better fit anyway.
 CU Boulder’s data science and AI certificates ended up being directly relevant to the infrastructure career I’ve been building.
 The ethics courses shaped how I think about building systems.
 The networking curriculum connected directly to my day-to-day troubleshooting.

 Would I have gotten the same value from Georgia Tech?
 Maybe.
 But I wouldn’t have gotten the specific combination of coursework that CU Boulder offered, and that combination turned out to matter.

 Apply broadly.
 Don’t put all your emotional investment into one program.
-The program that rejects you isn’t necessarily the one that would have served you best.
+Getting rejected doesn’t mean that program was the right one anyway.

-Your non-traditional background is not a weakness to overcome.
-It’s a perspective to leverage.
-My social work degree and six years in technical support gave me professional experience that most CS applicants don’t have.
-The programs that value that experience are the ones where you’ll thrive.
+Your non-traditional background isn’t something you need to apologize for.
+My social work degree and six years in technical support gave me experience that most CS applicants don’t have.
+The programs that actually value that are the ones worth going to.

-Rejection is information, not a verdict.
-Georgia Tech said no twice, and I’ll never know exactly why.
-But what I do know is that CU Boulder said yes, and the education I got there was excellent.
+Georgia Tech said no twice and I’ll never know exactly why.
+CU Boulder said yes, and the education I got there was excellent.
 The path worked out.
 It just didn’t look like I expected it to.